 52-Week Savings Challenge

-Some 52-week money challenges that start off at a low number, then slowly increase throughout the weeks.
+Some 52-week money challenges start off at a low number, then slowly increase throughout the weeks.
 For me, I find it easier to save the same amount every week.

 6-Month Savings Challenge